sshheye/user-stories-api/frontend-coding-problem.md

 3. Submit button
 4. A toggle button to login as admin or normal user

+On the click of submit button make a call to login API which will return an authentication token as response.
+You will find more details in the swagger documentation.

-Once logged in based on the userRoles it should navigate to either create a story option when logged in as user, else if logged in as admin should see the stories available for review
+Once logged in; based on the userRoles, the user should navigate to either create a story option when logged in as a user, or see the stories available for review if logged in as an Admin.
-**NOTE:** When admin login is checked it should not allow users to login and show error.
-Also basic form validation needs to be implemented

 ### Creating a Story as user:
-As a user of the platform I should be able to create a User Story i.e a ticket or card which will contain the information about the task which needs to be performed by the developer.
-A user story typically will contain :
+Once logged in, a user of the platform should be able to create a User Story, (i.e a ticket or card) which will contain the information about the task which needs to be performed by the developer.

 -   Summary (Input field)
 -   Description (Text area)
--   Type (like enhancement, bugfix, development, qa etc) (Dropdown)
+-   Type (like enhancement, bugfix, development, qa) (Dropdown)
 -   Complexity (Dropdown with values: Low, Mid, High)
 -   Estimated time for completion (Input)
 -   Cost associated to it (numeric Input showing $ as prefix of input)

-Create a page with form having the above inputs controls and a SUBMIT button.
-On Submit click validate the form and call Create API
+Design a page with with the above inputs controls and a SUBMIT button.
+On Submit, validate the form and call Create Story API.

-Once the story is created then navigate the user to story list page.
+Once the story is created take the user to story list page.

 ### User Story List
- Create a list page with the following columns to show the stories created by a user:
+ Create a list page with the following columns to show the stories created by the logged in user:

+-   Id
 -   Summary
 -   Description
 -   Type
 -   Complexity
 -   Estimated time for completion
--   Cost associated to it
+-   Cost

-Only the user who created the user story should be able to view it apart from admin.
-Users will not be able to see each other’s user stories.
-Use field `createdBy`  to filter
+The user should be able to sort the stories by the story id and complexity.
+To keep it simple, sorting will be done based only one column at a time, no chaining is needed.

+The user should be able to filter the stories by type

 ### Admin Story List
-When logged in as Admin admin should be able to see all the user stories created irrespective of createdBy , Admin should be able to see the list of user stories created by users to review.
-The story list will be the same as the one that the user sees.
-It will have similar columns
+When logged in as Admin, the admin should be able to see all the stories.
+The story list will be the same as the users list view.

+-   Id
 -   Summary
 -   Description
 -   Type
 -   Complexity
 -   Estimated time for completion
--   Cost associated to it
+-   Cost
--   Status

-**NOTE:** If for a record the status is ‘rejected’ then row color should be **RED**, if the status is accepted then row should be in green else the row color should be black
+**NOTE:** If for a story the status is ‘rejected’ then the particular story row color should be **RED**, if the status is accepted then row should be in **GREEN** else the row color should be **BLACK**

 ### Admin Story Review